eg9y/chatbutler/README.md

 ## Demo

-Check out the demo here: [https://promptsandbox.io/](https://promptsandbox.io/)
+1. Check out the demo here: [https://promptsandbox.io/](https://promptsandbox.io/)
+2. enter OpenAI API key by clicking the button at the bottom left corner P.S.
+It has persistent storage, so you can save your workflows and come back to them later.

 <!-- display png from ./public/promptsandbox.png -->
 ![Promtsandbox dashboard](./public/promptsandbox.png)